 Don’t be afraid to reach out for advice and comments from other organizations, clients and board members.
 People love to expose what worked particularly well for them, be it a progressive and complex remote work arrangement or just a simple trick.
 For instance, in our company, we moved all of our longer meetings after 2 PM in the afternoon as they used to take a lot of time in the mornings.
 We later found this is actually a common problem with IT companies especially since there is a tendency to introduce daily morning stand up meetings that can quickly get out of hand and last till noon.
 Our colleagues from different companies loved our simple rule of moving every meeting after 2 PM.

 RUN A PILOT FOR A TRIAL PERIOD

-After you did your research and decided on which flexible options to offer, make sure to run a pilot for a trial period and evaluate it, with each employee individually.
+After you did your research and decided on which options to offer in your flexible work policy, make sure to run a pilot for a trial period and evaluate it, with each employee individually.
 It may be best to run the pilot program in a particular team or department, before including your entire company.
 In case of smaller businesses with less than 20 people, you will have to include everyone from the get-go though.
 Have employees report on the pilot and provide their feedback.
 Make modifications or changes to the program accordingly.
 Just make sure you always inform your staff of any new processes or guidelines.

 PROVIDE A UNIFIED PROPOSAL PROCEDURE